-

 The converted number

-• Converts a binary number to hexadecimal.
+Converts a decimal number to octal.

 Declaration